Jackyfirrest/Web-Application-Programming-Final-Project/README.md

 # Love Bot Project
-Project Overview
+## Project Overview
 This is a love chatbot project that includes features like chatting, tarot card reading, and image generation.
-It supports voice responses and uses HTML, CSS, and JavaScript for the frontend, while the backend is built with Node.js and SQLite database.
+It supports voice responses and uses ReactJS for the frontend, while the backend is built with Node.js and SQLite database.

 # Folder Structure
 ```